jcalfee/wrenjs/README.md

         ENUM_2: 1
       };

-- The content of C header files should be expressed in the `module.exports` object at the top of each file.
+- The content of C header files should be expressed in the `module.exports` object at the bottom of each file.